There have been many Irish NFL players who have taken to the Super Bowl gridiron over the years and made some indelible contributions to the game.

 Thomas "Tom" Edward Patrick Brady is arguably one of the greatest quarterbacks in NFL history.
 He was originally drafted as the 199th pick in the sixth round of the 2000 NFL Draft out of Michigan.
 He has played in nine Super Bowls and won six of them.
 Brady has been awarded the Super Bowl MVP four times.
 He has also been named Sports Illustrated Sportsman of the Year in 2005 and the Sporting News "NFL Athlete of the Decade" in 2019.

-Brady reached the Superbowl for the tenth time during his debut season with Tampa this year and will bid to win a record seventh ring this Sunday.
+Brady reached the Superbowl for the tenth time during his debut season with Tampa in 2021 when he won a record-breaking seventh ring.

-His records include most touchdown passes in a regular-season; most completions in one Super Bowl (32); most consecutive pass attempts without an interception; most career completions in Super Bowl history; to name a few.
+His other records include most touchdown passes in a regular season; most completions in one Super Bowl (32); most consecutive pass attempts without an interception; most career completions in Super Bowl history; to name a few.

 George Connor, Tackle-Linebacker